 The below is being updated on a daily basis based on changing and new information.

-Bell Choir, Bible Study and Worship Services are canceled until further notice.
+Bell Choir, Bible Study and Worship Services are currently being offered virtually on a regularly scheduled basis.

-EmmausLink activities are canceled until further notice.
+EmmausLink activities are cancelled until further notice.
 We hope to have an update soon about upcoming sessions.

 Work & Day Programs